PIM prerequisites

 Currencies

 Currencies determine how prices are displayed in Digital Showroom.
-Like locales, the available currencies are determined by the channel you select for a portfolio.
+Like locales, the available currencies are determined by the Channel you select for a portfolio.

-- Make sure product price attributes have values in the currencies you plan to use.
+Enable the currencies you need on your PIM Channel, and make sure product price Attributes have values in the currencies you plan to use.

 To learn more, see Manage your currencies on the Akeneo PIM help center.